Our Leadership – Vitor “Vitaum” Tamarozi

 What’s the highest altitude you’ve jumped from?

-The Highest was 20,000ft for big way formation record jumps.
+The Highest was almost 21,000ft for big way formation record jumps.

 When did you realize you enjoyed skydiving enough to do it as a living?

-In 2001 we were running our own DropZone (Ronaldo, myself and two other friends) at Londrina, our hometown in Brazil, not as a main occupation though, but as a business still.
+In 2001 we were already running our own DropZone at Londrina, our hometown in Brazil, not as a main occupation though, but as a business still.

 How many jumps you do in a year?